 - Requiring urgent processing of Permanent Resident Card application

 It is important to check whether your PR Card has expired before travelling outside of Canada.
-For new permanent residents, the processing time is approximately 35 days.
-For existing permanent residents, the processing time is approximately 151 calendar days.

 Contact us to see if you qualify for a PR card today!